rust-lang/book/second-edition/nostarch/chapter16.md

 Rust’s ownership rules have saved us again!
-We got an error from the code in Listing 16-3 because Rust was being conservative and only borrowing `v` for the thread, which meant the main thread could theoretically invalidate the spawned thread's reference.
-By telling Rust to move ownership of `v` to the spawned thread, we're guaranteeing to Rust that the main thread won't use `v` anymore.
+We got an error from the code in Listing 16-3 because Rust was being conservative and only borrowing `v` for the thread, which meant the main thread could theoretically invalidate the spawned thread’s reference.
+By telling Rust to move ownership of `v` to the spawned thread, we’re guaranteeing to Rust that the main thread won’t use `v` anymore.
-If we change Listing 16-4 in the same way, we're then violating the ownership rules when we try to use `v` in the main thread.
-The `move` keyword overrides Rust's conservative default of borrowing; it doesn't let us violate the ownership rules.
+If we change Listing 16-4 in the same way, we’re then violating the ownership rules when we try to use `v` in the main thread.
+The `move` keyword overrides Rust’s conservative default of borrowing; it doesn’t let us violate the ownership rules.

 <!-- Uh oh, I'm lost again, I thought we were trying to fix 16-4 with move, but